iluvjava/Maths/Notebook 2.0 obsidian/MATH 000 Math Essential/Probability, Stats, Combinatorics, Information Theory/Conditional Entropy.md

 ---
 ### **Intro**

 Conditional Entropy is analogous to conditional expectation for random variable.
-Assuming Discrete Random Varaible $X, Y$, then using Laws of Total Expectation:
+Assuming Discrete Random Variables $X, Y$ come with probability joint density function $p(x, y)$, then we define the conditional entropy to be:

 $$
 \begin{aligned}